binaryphile/binaryphile.github.io/_posts/2018-08-09-approach-bash-like-a-developer-part-12-working-in-strict-mode.md

 -   toggle strict mode off and on

--   add the command as part of an *or* expression which always returns true
+-   negate the command with an exclamation point

 Then Don't Do That
 ------------------